top of page

 Search

-The Poetry Forms Series: Sestina
+The Poetry Forms Series: How to Write a Sestina

 The sestina is a highly complex thirty-nine line poem that uses repeating end words instead of a rhyming pattern.